The passage from the integral to the rational group ring in algebraic $K$-theory: Stable -categories and -structures

 \section{Stable $\infty$-categories and $\lowercase{t}$-structures}

 In this appendix we develop some of the tools for dealing with $t$-structures on stable $\infty$-categories.
 The standard reference will be Section 1.2.1 in Lurie, \cite{lurieha}.
 We note that if $\mathcal{C}$ is a stable $\infty$-category, its homotopy category is naturally a triangulated category.
 The notion of a $t$-structure has been first developed for triangulated categories in \cite{bbd} and we will give a definition here.
+It is worth pointing out that \cite{bbd} uses cohomological indexing, whereas we follow the homological indexing used in \cite{lurieha}.